Medicare Part D (Rx) Initial & Annual Enrollment Notes

 We provide information allowing you to quickly analyze the entire market and purchase your plan direct for the provider.
 We want to give you the complete view of the market rather than broker a handful of plans.
 Remember, there are penalties for not enrolling in a timely manner.
 (Penalty information) To appeal a late penalty once enrolled use Part D “Late Enrollment Penalty (LEP) Reconsideration Request Form”

-The government has created an excellent tool to research & enrollment at www.medicare.gov.
+The government has created an excellent tool for research & enrollment at www.medicare.gov.
 Simply enter your current prescriptions and let it determine the plan with the lowest total cost.

 - ”Total Drug + Premium Cost” includes premiums, deductible, copays and coinsurance for either the balance of the year (for initial enrollees only) or the upcoming year at one of the selected pharmacies.